billychili/heylinda-app/README.md

 - `yarn android`
 - `yarn ios`

+To run the project in the browser, run the following command:

+- `expo start --web`

 ## Contribute

 You can contribute to Hey Linda by beta testing, recording meditations, or submitting code.